André Bolduc

-André Bolduc (born March 25, 1971 in Alma, Quebec) is a former Canadian football slotback and is the run game coordinator and running backs coach with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+André Bolduc (born March 25, 1971, in Alma, Quebec) is a Canadian former professional football slotback who is the running backs coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 University career

 Bolduc played CIAU football as a wide receiver for the Concordia Stingers from 1992 to 1995.
 He was a member of the 1993 Dunsmore Cup championship team and was an All-Star in 1994 and 1995.

 Professional career

 As a professional player, Bolduc played for six seasons for the Ottawa Rough Riders, Edmonton Eskimos, and Montreal Alouettes of the CFL.

 Coaching career

 RSEQ

 Bolduc began his coaching career with the Montreal Carabins in 2002 as the team's offensive coordinator before joining Collège Montmorency to coach the Nomades.
 Bolduc then became the head coach of the Sherbrooke Vert et Or in 2007 and led the team to its first playoff win in 2010.
 He resigned as head coach following the 2011 season, citing the need to spend more time with his family.